- Download our Moving to the USA Guide (PDF)

 Finding a job in the USA

-Expats on the hunt for work can consult online job portals, social networks such as LinkedIn and local classifieds, or enlist the help of an agency.
-If already in the country, expats may find local newspapers useful, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.
+Those on the hunt for work can consult online job portals, social networks such as LinkedIn and local classifieds, or enlist the help of an agency.
+Companies may also advertise vacancies on their own websites.
+If already in the country, local newspapers can be a useful tool, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.

 Work culture in the USA

-The USA is a geographically large country, which makes it somewhat difficult to generalise about work culture and practices across its different regions, but there are a few traits that are worth bearing in mind, regardless of where in the country an expat hopes to work.
+The USA is a geographically large country, which makes it somewhat difficult to generalise about work culture and practices across its different regions.
+Still, there are a few traits that are worth bearing in mind, regardless of where in the country one hopes to work.

 Most prominent US commercial hubs thrive because of a willingness to accept new ideas and nurture budding entrepreneurs.
-Business culture is individualistic, and the workplace rewards 'go-getters' while those who lack independence, initiative and self-reliance lag behind.
-Status and age are largely obsolete and, instead, merit, good ideas and hard work are the vehicles for advancement.
+Business culture is individualistic, and the workplace rewards 'go-getters'.
+Meanwhile, those who lack independence, initiative and self-reliance lag behind.
+Status and age are largely obsolete; instead, merit, good ideas and hard work are the vehicles for advancement.